ROCm/rocSOLVER/docs/source/design_tuning.rst

 The computation of the bidiagonal form of a matrix is implemented in blocked and unblocked versions.
 The unblocked routines (GEBD2 and the auxiliary LABRD), based on BLAS level II operations, apply Householder reflections to one column and row at a time.
-The blocked routine (GEBRD), providing the matrix is large enough, reduces a block of rows and columns at each step using the unblocked function LABRD, and apply the resulting block reflectors to update the trailing submatrix.
+The blocked routine (GEBRD), providing the matrix is large enough, reduces a leading block of rows and columns at each step using the unblocked function LABRD, and apply the resulting block reflectors to update the trailing submatrix.
 The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.